MicrosoftDocs/playfab-docs/playfab-docs/features/automation/csharp-cloudscript/index.md

 C# CloudScript is a new feature that grants you event-driven compute on demand.
 In order to do this we leverage Azure Functions and provide you with a tight integration via Visual Studio Code.

-Using Azure Funcitons to run cloud code that is bound to a PlayFab title gives you the power of C# and strongly typed code.
+Using Azure Functions to run cloud code that is bound to a PlayFab title gives you the power of C# and strongly typed code.
 In addition, it also gives you the ability to leverage any number of Azure features such as CosmosDB.

 ### Early Access
 PlayFab C# CloudScript is still in development.
 API contract changes may be necessary in order to deliver the optimal experience for customers.
 We *do not* recommend shipping a game to the public which relies on this feature until it is in Public Preview.

 ### Pricing
 Currently access to C# CloudScript is free from within PlayFab.
 However, in order to use this feature you **must** bring your own Azure Subscription.
 This means, that usage charges will apply to your Azure Subscription the same as if you used Azure Functions without a PlayFab integration.
 For more information about [Azure Function pricing](https://azure.microsoft.com/en-us/pricing/details/functions/) visit the Azure Site.
-In addition, it is worth noting that Azure Funcitons does come with a certian amount of free usage with a paid subscription.
+In addition, it is worth noting that Azure Functions does come with a certain amount of free usage with a paid subscription.

 ### Prerequisites
 There are a couple of steps needed to get started with PlayFab C# CloudScript.